Parix-H/parcel-pool/README.md

-# parcel-pool
+parcel-pool is a hand-coded application for sharing the cost of sending parcels internationally using
-is a hand-coded application for sharing the cost of sending parcels internationally php, mysql, javascript (Fetch API), UIkit
+# php, mysql, javascript (Fetch API), UIkit